wangxiaoyao/awesome-problem/doc/25-3-7《AI Development Best Practices》.md

 Please explain this code ，how does this code work

 Hi, I want to learn XXX. please guide me as a XXX technologist.
 Please make a detailed list of latest syllabus and optimum learning route.
 Expand on future trends, latest technologies, and usage scenarios and directions

+What variant of the classical problem am I running into and with what solution.
 ```